Stone & Webster: Founding through 1930s

 In 1927, Stone & Webster expanded the investments business, merging its securities subsidiaries with the investment banking firm of Blodget & Co. founded in 1886, to form Stone & Webster and Blodget, Inc.

 1940s activities, including in nuclear power

-Stone & Webster wartime were involved in the Manhattan Project, which designed and built the atomic bomb.
-Stone & Webster was involved in creating the facilities and laboratories for the Manhattan Project.
-Prior to its acquisition it was also part of the Maine Yankee decommissioning project.
-The company was selected in June 1942 by the first MED District Engineer, Colonel James C. Marshall, as the main subcontractor for the project.
+Stone & Webster was selected as the overall contractor for building the plants producing the necessary fissionable material for the Manhattan Project.
+The company was selected in June 1942 by the first head of the Manhattan Engineering District, James C. Marshall.

 In January, 1946, the name of the business, was changed to Stone and Webster Securities Corporation.
 Stone and Webster Securities was one of the 17 U.S. investment banking and securities firms named in the United States Department of Justice's antitrust investigation of Wall Street commonly known as the Investment Bankers Case.
 The Stone & Webster investment banking operations were eventually acquired by Kidder Peabody which already had overlapping ownership.

 1950s and 1960s

 Challenges in the 1970s–80s

 The investment banking affiliate, Stone & Webster Securities, had attempted to grow by acquiring two smaller, regional brokerage houses in 1968: Hayden, Miller & Co., based in Cleveland, and Atlanta-based Wyatt, Neal & Waggoner.
 That increased the number of offices of the firm from nine to 28, but cultural and style differences between the parent company's traditional engineering management and retail brokerage management led to an exodus of key employees, and the Securities firm closed its doors in 1974.